gautam1858/FullStack-webscraper-for-ML/README.md

 ![logo](node.png)

-***The documentation  in this repository describe the FullStack webscrapping platform for use in Machine learning.***
+***The documentation  in this repository describes the FullStack webscrapping platform for use in Machine learning.***

 ### Architecture